Nexmo/lex-connector/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Nexmo/lex-connector/heroku)

 You can use the Lex Connector to connect a Vonage Voice API call to a Lex bot and then have an audio conversation with the bot.
+Voice transcripts and sentiment analysis are posted back to the Vonage Voice API application.

 ## Amazon Lex